AtlassianPS/ConfluencePS/docs/commands/Invoke-Method.md

 ### -OutFile
 Path to the file where the response should be stored to.

-This parameter does not valudate the input in any way
+This parameter does not validate the input in any way

 ```yaml
 Type: String